Japanese aircraft carrier Chiyoda: Final battle

 On 20 October 1944 Chiyoda departed Oita as part of Admiral Jisaburō Ozawa’s Decoy Force intended to lure the American fleet away from the landing beaches in the Philippines in the Battle of Leyte Gulf.
 This force included Zuikaku, Zuihō, Chitose and Chiyoda, and the hybrid battleship-carriers Hyūga and Ise, though the six carriers were divested of all but 108 aircraft, accompanied by cruisers Oyodo, Tama, Isuzu.
 Ozawa's ostensible carrier group was facing a force that included ten United States Navy carriers containing 600–1,000 aircraft.
 On 25 October, both Chiyoda and Chitose were sunk by a combination of naval bombers, cruiser shellfire and destroyer-launched torpedoes during the Battle off Cape Engaño.

 Chiyoda was crippled by four bombs dropped by aircraft from the carriers USS Franklin and USS Lexington that left her dead in the water.
 The converted hybrid battleship-carrier Hyūga attempted to take her in tow, but was prevented by a third attack.
 The cruiser Isuzu was ordered to remove Chiyoda's crew, but this was also frustrated due to continuing danger from air and surface attack.
 After three attempts, Isuzu was forced to retreat with U.S. surface forces in sight and Chiyoda under naval gunfire.
-She was finished off by gunfire from four cruisers, USS Santa Fe, Mobile, Wichita and New Orleans, along with nine destroyers, all under the command of Rear Admiral Laurence DuBose.
-No survivors were permitted to be rescued, and Captain Jō Eiichirō and the entire crew of 1,470 officers and men went down with the ship at position 19°20′N 126°20′E. Chiyoda was removed from the navy list on 20 December 1944.
+She was finished off by gunfire from four cruisers, USS Santa Fe, Mobile, Wichita and New Orleans, along with nine destroyers, all under the command of Rear Admiral Laurance DuBose No survivors were permitted to be rescued, and Captain Jō Eiichirō and the entire crew of 1,470 officers and men went down with the ship at position 19°20′N 126°20′E. Chiyoda was removed from the navy list on 20 December 1944.